Home

 Conclusion

-Like all other fields, the date management goes towards the full stacks.
-Such people who concentrate in some main field for themselves and know how to make all other parts(backend developer who can implement frontend, UI designer who can think for UX, etc).
+Like all other fields, the data management goes towards the full stacks.
+Such people who concentrate on some main field for themselves and know how to make all other parts(backend developer who can implement frontend, UI designer who can think for UX, etc).
 So data scientists go in the direction of engineering — tighten their knowledge of infrastructure, proper code design, and tooling.
 And data engineers are going towards data science — trying to understand statistics, algorithms, and approaches to work with data.
-As a result, they meet somewhere in the middle at the stage of Machine Learning Engineer.
+As a result, they meet somewhere in the middle of the stage of Machine Learning Engineer.

 Buy me a coffee